Boris Amarantov: Career

 Soon Amarantov created his own theater of pantomime.
 Amarantov, Grigory Chukhray and Mark Donskoy staged the performance Miracles in His Bag which proved to be a success.
 As a result of intrigue from senior officials of the Russian Soviet Federative Socialist Republic (RSFSR) Ministry of Culture, the theatre was closed several times.
 While the theatre was re-established, Amarantov himself lost his engagement and he started working as a night watchman.
 In July 1975, he wrote a letter to the Supreme Soviet Presidium with a statement renouncing his Soviet citizenship and requesting the right to exit from the USSR to the West, this request was refused.

-In August 1977, he emigrated from the USSR to the United States in November.
-Contrary to his hopes, Amaranth's aspirations for an acting career in the USA did not materialize.
+In August 1977, he emigrated from the USSR and arrived to the United States in November.
+Contrary to his hopes, Amarantov's aspirations for an acting career in the USA did not materialize.
 He moved to France, where he attended the school of mime Marcel Marceau.